ibm-cloud-docs/iaas-vpn/standalone-vpn-clients.md

 If you have downloaded and installed the MotionPro client manually from the following pages, complete these steps to configure a connection.

-* Mac OS MotionPro client on the [Array Networks Clients and Tools page](https://support.arraynetworks.net/prx/001/http/supportportal.arraynetworks.net/downloads/downloads.html){:external}
+* Mac OS MotionPro client on the [Array Networks Clients and Tools page](https://support.arraynetworks.net/prx/001/http/supportportal.arraynetworks.net/downloads/downloads.html){: external}
-* Mac OS MotionPro client (Web-Launched MP Client) on the [Array Networks Clients and Tools](https://support.arraynetworks.net/prx/001/http/supportportal.arraynetworks.net/downloads/downloads.html){:external} website.
+* Mac OS MotionPro client (Web-Launched MP Client) on the [Array Networks Clients and Tools](https://support.arraynetworks.net/prx/001/http/supportportal.arraynetworks.net/downloads/downloads.html){: external} website.

-The MotionPro Plus clients, located in the [Apple Store](https://apps.apple.com/us/app/motionpro-plus/id1218085720?mt=12){:external}, are not supported.
+The MotionPro Plus clients, located in the [Apple Store](https://apps.apple.com/us/app/motionpro-plus/id1218085720?mt=12){: external}, are not supported.
-{:important}
+{: important}

 1. Open the Mac MotionPro or MotionPro Plus application.
 1. Click **Profile**, then **Create**.
 The Create Profile window shows.